 You can hang your sausages in your smoking chamber, on rods making sure these don't touch one another.
 We don't actually have a designated smoker as such but our BBQ is designed to serve as a smoker too, so we just lay the sausages out on wire racks.
 This can leave a crosshatch of light marks on the casing where the smoke will not be able to take hold.
 Not an issue, there is a solution to this, quite a simple one.
 To reduce the impact of the marks, simply turn the sausages every now and then.
 Problem solved, besides, we don't even mind these marks 😜.

 We just burn some coconut and walnuts shells, little by little so the temperature doesn't rise to a cooking point.
-Will put up a video as soon as I will be getting one done.
+I will put up a video as soon as I will be getting one done.

 Note: Remember, your sausages need to be hung prior to smoking so that these can dry.
 This can be done in a smoking chamber just before smoking them (if smoking these at all).